jcooky/jaal/README.md

 # Jaal - JAva Agent Library

 Jaal is helper for javaagent library. quickly make prototype Javaagent using Jaal.<br>
-Javaagent is too hack or inject inner JVM. <br>
+Javaagent can be inject .class file from memory inner JVM. <br>
-If you want to handle byte code directly, use Jaal to make javaagent
+If you don`t want to handle byte code directly, use Jaal to make javaagent Then you indirectly handle byte code through Jaal.

 #Requirements
 * JDK version 1.6